schizofox/schizofox/README.md

 configurations, Schizofox has since been moved into its own standalone flake and eventually an organization.
 Thus, this project is the result of combined efforts of two people with special interest in security.

+### What is Schizofox?

+Schizofox is, simply put, a Firefox "distribution" (think Neovim distributions) with hardened, preferable defaults and extensive customizability.
+In addition to prioritizing privacy and security, Schizofox allows modifying its behaviour for extended compatibility, should the user prefer that.

 Compared to other browsers or browser configurations, Schizofox is quite _schizoprenic_ but it is also designed for daily-driving, so some compromises